 Jane Wechsler founded Montessori Family School in 1981 to provide a comprehensive preschool and elementary Montessori program for Berkeley and East Bay families.
 Jane’s mission was to create a Montessori program that nurtures each child’s individual learning style while maintaining standards of academic excellence.
 MFS has adhered strongly to Jane’s original mission for over 30 years.

 Today Montessori Family School is located at two sites.
 The Early Childhood Program (ages 3-6) is located at the Berkeley Campus, adjacent to UC Berkeley.
-The Elementary and Middle School programs (K – 8th grade) are located at the El Cerrito Campus, near the intersection of The Arlington and Cutting Boulevard.
+The Elementary and Middle School Programs (KT – 8th grade) are located at the El Cerrito Campus, near the intersection of The Arlington and Cutting Boulevard.

 Campuses and Enrollment

 The Early Childhood Program is located in Berkeley at 1850 Scenic Avenue.
-Built for early learners, it is a comfortable learning environment for active young minds, enrolling 50 preschool students.
-Kindergarten Transition, Elementary and Middle School students are located in El Cerrito at 7075 Cutting Boulevard.
-This campus serve 110 children – kindergarteners through 8th graders – in a more spacious setting in the hills.
+Built for early learners, it is a comfortable learning environment for active young minds, enrolling 55 preschool students.
+Elementary and Middle School students are located in El Cerrito at 7075 Cutting Boulevard.
+This campus serves 105 children – KT through 8th graders – in a more spacious setting in the hills.

 Faculty and Staff

 All MFS head teachers are Montessori-trained.
-MFS employs 35 faculty, five full-time administrators, in addition to our Head of School.
+MFS employs 35 faculty, four full-time administrators, in addition to our Head of School.
 The student-teacher ratio is 8:1.

 “The needs of mankind are universal.
 Our means of meeting them create the richness and diversity of the planet.
 The Montessori child should come to relish the texture of that diversity.” – Maria Montessori